lokamaya/friendlyThumbOf/README.md

 /* will generate a url like http://mydomain.com/image/anotherMode/path/to/my/image.jpg */
 ```

-For CMP, like gallery or image browser, the snippet also can be used to display the image thumbail.
+For CMP, like gallery or image browser, the snippet also can be used to display the thumbail.
 For example:
 ```javascript
 <script type="text/javascript">
 var thumbUrl = "[[friendlyThumbOf? &mode=`thumb` &base=`1`]]";